silnrsi/font-taiheritagepro/source/README.md

     This is the database for building the WOFF files.

-**Sea also** TaiHeritagePro-workflow.txt in this packages documentation/developer folder.
+**Sea also** TaiHeritagePro-workflow.txt in this package's documentation/developer folder.